 New input parameters

 Tier- 1 Crop type (annual/permanent)

 Microbial active substance

 Time interval for calculation of post-application PEC

 Tier-2 Crop type

 Microbial active substance incl. crop interception

 Time interval for calculation of post-application PEC

 Type of application

 Incorporation/soil depth z {inc}

 Fraction of surface area treated f {treated}

 RAC value, total soil

 RAC value, pore water

-- Scenario and adjustment factors are visible in the tool at the section of fixed parameters. - ✓ The tool should alert the user when a parameter is out-of-range or has not been entered. - ✓ All temperatures must be entered in the unit °C. - ✓ The software tool provides the option that the user can reset the analysis options to system defaults. - ✓ The user can select a zone or an EU country - \checkmark At Tier-1 and Tier-2, the user shall be able to select one eco-toxicological evaluation depth z{eco} for concentration in total soil and/or concentration in pore water, and one time weighted average t{avg} .
-The PERSAM tool shall calculate two results, one result based on the default values, and one result based on the user-specific parameters. - ✓ The software tool shall contain the latest version, available at the JRC website, of spatial data, including e.g. new maps for permanent crops, a map with EU Member States, - ✓ PERSAM should contain updated pH-maps so that red colours is displaying acid soils and blue colours basic soils. - ✓ The short reports and the advanced reports include all scenario properties, calculated results, the peak concentration, the plateau concentration, and if applicable also the fraction of area treated or incorporation depth.
+- ✓ Scenario and adjustment factors are visible in the tool in the section of fixed parameters. - The tool should alert the user when a parameter is out-of-range or has not been entered. - ✓ All temperatures must be entered in the unit °C. - ✓ The software tool provides the option that the user can reset the analysis options to system defaults. - ✓ The user can select a zone or an EU country - \checkmark At Tier-1 and Tier-2, the user shall be able to select one eco-toxicological evaluation depth z{eco} for concentration in total soil and/or concentration in pore water, and one time weighted average t{avg} .
+The PERSAM tool shall calculate two results, one result based on the default values, and one result based on the user-specific parameters. - ✓ The software tool shall contain the latest version, available at the JRC website, of spatial data, including e.g. new maps for permanent crops, a map with EU Member States, - ✓ PERSAM should contain updated pH-maps so that red colours are displaying acid soils and blue colours basic soils. - ✓ The short reports and the advanced reports include all scenario properties, calculated results, the peak concentration, the plateau concentration, and if applicable also the fraction of area

+- treated or incorporation depth.
 The reports are intended for regulatory submissions.
-Based on these reports the authorities need to able to check or reproduce the model results. - Scenario and adjustment factors are visible in the tool at the section of fixed parameters. - ✓ The x-scale at the results of Tier-2 are limited to e.g. 2 times the 95th percentile of the worst-case zone. - ✓ The pH-map is included in the report when a pH-dependent substance is simulated - ✓ PERSAM contains updated pH-maps so that red colours is displaying acid soils and blue colours basic soils. - ✓ The tool allows to select TWA's up to 100 days. - ✓ The software tool provides the option that the user can reset the analysis options to system defaults.

-- ✓ The legend of the Tier-2 maps are chosen according to an equal percentile classification where each percentile range has an equal area.
-Colours of the maps are always be chosen so that the highest values have reddish colours and the lowest values have greenish colours. - ✓ Tier-3A does not require additional model inputs but the algorithm must avoid extreme scenario properties - ✓ The user can import a JSON file and start the calculations in batch mode - ✓ Tier-2 and Tier-3A are combined in one project - ✓ PERSAM generates a transfer file for PEARL and PELMO
+Based on these reports the authorities need to able to check or reproduce the model results. - ✓ The x-scale in the results of Tier-2 are limited to e.g. 2 times the 95th percentile of the worst-case zone. - ✓ The pH-map is included in the report when a pH-dependent substance is simulated. - ✓ The tool allows to select TWA's up to 100 days. - ✓ The legend of the Tier-2 maps is chosen according to an equal percentile classification where each percentile range has an equal area.
+Colours of the maps are always chosen so that the highest values have reddish colours and the lowest values have greenish colours. - ✓ Tier-3A does not require additional model inputs but the algorithm must avoid extreme scenario properties. - ✓ The user can import a JSON file and start the calculations in batch mode. - ✓ Tier-2 and Tier-3A are combined in one project - ✓ PERSAM generates a transfer file for PEARL and PELMO.